 Recent birth in Malaysia.
-The latest case, pictured at right, allegedly born on a farm in Malaysia, was first reported Friday, April 22, 2016 (other recent, similar cases are reported further down this page).
+The case pictured at right, born on a farm in Malaysia, was first reported Friday, April 22, 2016 (other recent, similar cases are reported further down this page).
 Read the original news story about this birth here.
 The owner turned this creature, birthed by a goat, over to the Malaysian Veterinary Services Department for further investigation.
 It died soon after birth.
 To read about investigators' plans for genetic analysis of the carcass (announced 4/27/2016), click here.
 "We kept the carcass in a polystyrene box filled with ice cubes before taking it to the district veterinary office at around noon yesterday,” said owner Ibrahim Basir, a farmer in the village of Felda.
 Felda is near Kota Tinggi, a town about 20 miles north of Singapore.
-Officials say the probe will take from two weeks to a month to complete.

 Note: Caprinids are members of a division of Family Bovidae that includes goats and sheep.